 Points to note about this procedure are:

 - To make a complaint, write or speak to the person or office you (or the claimant) have been dealing with, putting 'complaint' at the top of your letter if you are writing.
-You can also complain by fax or in person but not by email.
-You are asked to tell them as much as you can about your complaint, including what went wrong, when it happened, who you dealt with, and how you would like it settled.
-This is called the ‘Tier 1 Complait’
+You can also complain by telephone.
+You are asked to tell HMRC as much as you can about your complaint, including what went wrong, when it happened, who you dealt with, and how you would like it settled.
+This is called the ‘Tier 1 Complaint’

-- If the response of the local office is unsatisfactory, ask the office to look at your complaint again.
-It will be referred to a senior officer who has not been involved, who will take a fresh look at it and how HMRC have handled it, then give you a final decision.
+- If the response to the tier 1 complaint is unsatisfactory, ask HMRC to look at your complaint again.
+It will be referred to a different officer who has not been involved, who will take a fresh look at it and how HMRC have handled it, then give you a final decision.
 This second review is often called a 'Tier 2 complaint'.

-- If you are not happy with the response of the senior officer, you can ask the Adjudicator to look into your complaint.
+- If you are not happy with the response to the tier 2 complaint, you can ask the Adjudicator to look into your complaint.